Reclaiming the Gospel: Don’t Let Jesus’ Teachings Be Hijacked

 In the US recently, one bereaved father called out Trump and Vance for mentioning (without permission) the name of his son, accidentally killed by a Haiti immigrant.
 He asked them to stop using a genuine accident which involved the death of his son, for political gain.

 I wish that my son was killed by a 60-year old white man.
-I bet you never thought anyone would say anything so blunt.
-But if that guy killed my 11-year old son, the hate-spewing people would leave us alone.
+If that guy killed my 11-year old son, the hate-spewing people would leave us alone.
 Nathan Clark (father of Aiden Clark speaking alongside his wife Danielle).

 The same thing happened in England, when Boris Johnson used two murders, again to spew his own agenda: